 Magic Bullet Fund helps people who have made room in their homes and hearts for a feline or canine companion, but do not have the financial resources to provide cancer treatment.
-As of 2022, Magic Bullet Fund has helped 830 pets and their owners.
+As of 2023, Magic Bullet Fund has helped 885 pets and their families in need of assistance.

-Magic Bullet Fund provides assistance when a family is unable to pay for treatment and the pet would not be able to have treatment without our assistance; and when we can reasonably believe that the treatment may add a year of quality life for the pet.
-This is determined by the treating veterinarian, and our Review Panel of vets, vet techs and clinic managers.
+Magic Bullet Fund provides assistance when a family is unable to pay for treatment and the pet would not be able to have treatment without our assistance; and when we can reasonably believe that the treatment will add significant quality life for the pet.

 Without the truly amazing volunteers below, Magic Bullet Fund would not be able to remain open!”

 In 1992, I adopted an 18-month-old Siberian Husky named Bullet at the SPCA.
 He was the love of my life, the dog of my dreams.
 We especially enjoyed winter weekends in northern New York, dogsledding.